ThomasDre/Tamagochi-Funding/contract/README.md

 Description
 -----------
+(NOTE: as stated under Difficulties: Project is not finished unfortunately, especially the UI is incomplete...)

 Nomen est omen, and therefore the main usecase of this project is as the contract "Fundraising.sol" states :)

 Once the project is launced, organisation that are interested can request to participate in this project.
 Participating means the organisations get the opportunity to have their own "fundraising board".